MoiColl/Tree_of_life_2020/Hand in 1/README.md

 5.3.
 Translate the DNA sequence into a protein sequence.
 Align these proteins and save your result as a MEGA (.meg) file.
 Then, construct a tree with the protein aligned sequences.
 Does the tree look most like the synonymous or non-synonymous tree from question 5.2?
 Why?

+5.4.
+BONUS EXERCISE (it is not mandatory to include it in the hand in).
+In MEGAX, open the file in the ALIGN menu.
+Select a sequence (the human will do) and BLAST it.
+Alternatively, you can open the file in a text editor (Sublime, textEdit, notepad...) copy the human sequence and paste it in [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) and do a manual blast search.
+Which sequence is the EKAF homologous to?
+Surprised?